prfraser/react-emoji-dos/README.md

 ## Challenges

-1. Change Todo Item checkbox to instead use emoji '✅' '❎'
+1. Change Todo Item checkbox to instead use emoji '✅' '❎' inside a `<button>`
 2. Split the todo items into two groups: completed and incompleted
   - Hint: first create two functions `filterCompletedItems` and `filterIncompletedItems`, then use them with `.map` in the `render()` method
 3. Make todo item description editable